vita-epfl/causalmotion/README.md

 # Causal Motion Forecasting

 This is an official implementation for the paper

 **Towards Robust and Adaptive Motion Forecasting: A Causal Representation Perspective**
 <br>
-*Conference on Computer Vision and Pattern Recognition (CVPR), 2022.*
+*IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2022.*
 <br>
 <a href="https://sites.google.com/view/yuejiangliu">Yuejiang Liu</a>,
 <a href="https://www.riccardocadei.com">Riccardo Cadei</a>,